abditake/Reading-Notes/Code-401/class-03.md

 # Review: ES6 Classes

 - ### Classes are a template for creating ____.
+    - objects

 - ### Can a class declaration be hoisted?

+    - class declarations need to be defined before an object is constructed
 - ### How would you describe a constructor and contextual “this” to a non-technical friend?

+    - a constructor is the blueprint for creating object types

 <hr>